theyakka/ystore/README.md

 ## License
 ystore is released under a modified MIT license.
 See LICENSE for details.

 Portions of the code are derived from other works.
-Please see NOTICE for details on usage and their associated licenses.
+Please see NOTICE for details on usage, and their associated licenses.